Mexico Travel Guide

 Tripadvisor

-In this Museum you will understand more about Teotihuacan.
-The Museum was created in collaboration with the Autonomous University of Mexico to spread the artistic richness of Teotihuacan.
+In this Museum, you will understand more about Teotihuacán.
+The Museum was created in collaboration with the Autonomous University of Mexico to spread the artistic richness of Teotihuacán.
 It houses an extensive collection of archaeological pieces such as carved stone, ceramics, and obsidian.
 You can also find mural fragments, models, and texts that explain the process of elaboration of the mural painting.

 Subscribe to our newsletter